Switzerland is a beautiful, peaceful country in Central Europe.

-Undoubtedly, Switzerland’s biggest pride is its nature, since it flaunts magnificent mountains that its known for (Alps in south, Jura in northwest), but also rolling hills, wonderful lakes, plains, and sweet little towns with gorgeous, vivid scenery.
+Undoubtedly, Switzerland’s biggest pride is its nature, since it flaunts magnificent mountains that it’s known for (the Alps in the south, Jura in the northwest), but also rolling hills, wonderful lakes, plains, and sweet little towns with gorgeous, vivid scenery.

-As you go further to the southeast, south of the Alps, you will encounter cappuccino-drinking charmers enjoying the sun in Italian-style piazzas; finally, right at the center of the country you will find classic Swiss alphorns and mountain landscapes Switzerland is known for around the world.
+As you go further to the southeast, south of the Alps, you will encounter cappuccino-drinking charmers enjoying the sun in Italian-style piazzas; finally, right at the center of the country, you will find classic Swiss alphorns and mountain landscapes Switzerland is known for around the world.

 Warnings & Dangers in Switzerland

 OVERALL RISK: LOW

 Switzerland is very safe to travel to.
-It is a country where the every law is respected and the police are doing their job very meticulously.
+It is a country where every law is respected and the police are doing their job very meticulously.
 Still, don't let your guard down and be vigilant at all times.

 TRANSPORT & TAXIS RISK: LOW

 Transportation in Switzerland is very safe, and there are no problems with taxis except that they are very expensive.
 Be prepared when traveling to the alpine areas and equipped with snow chains and winter tires.

 PICKPOCKETS RISK: LOW

 Pickpocketing is not an issue in this country, though it does happen from time to time.
 Never leave your valuables in plain sight or carry your belongings in your back pocket, easily accessible for someone to steal.

 NATURAL DISASTERS RISK: LOW

-As for natural disasters, there are some you may encounter, but mostly in the alpine areas of the country, such as avalanches, snow drifts, landslides, flooding, thunder storms, snow storms, etc.
+As for natural disasters, there are some you may encounter, but mostly in the alpine areas of the country, such as avalanches, snowdrifts, landslides, flooding, thunderstorms, snowstorms, etc.

 MUGGING RISK: LOW

 Do not worry about mugging or kidnapping: it doesn't happen in Switzerland.
 Recently, there has been only one area in the entire country that has had several reports of mugging - Seebach district of Zurich.

 TERRORISM RISK: LOW

 There haven't been any terrorist attacks in Switzerland's recent history, but they shouldn't be ruled out so be vigilant at all times.

 SCAMS RISK: LOW

 Scamming is also not common in Switzerland, but you should still check everything twice (especially your change), negotiate everything beforehand, and be careful when shopping with your credit card because some establishments give out checks with the entire number of your credit card printed out.

 WOMEN TRAVELERS RISK: LOW

 Switzerland is very safe for female solo travelers.
-Still, do not let your guard down, and follow the rules of common sense, such as not walking around alone at night or along deserted areas.
+Still, do not let your guard down, and follow the rules of common sense, such as not walking around alone at night or along with deserted areas.